Blog

 Indoor Air Quality and Ventilation

-Ductwork plays a key role in maintaining indoor air quality (IAQ) by distributing filtered air and removing contaminants.
+Commercial ductwork plays a major role in indoor air quality because it distributes filtered air and supports ventilation throughout the building.

 Exposed Ductwork